 Institutional

-Institutional land uses (churches, schools, government offices, etc.) occupy approximately 3% of Town's acreage.
-There are six churches in Town and the remaining acreage is occupied by Town and County municipal offices and parking lots.
+Institutional land uses (churches, schools, government offices, etc.) occupy approximately 3% of the town's acreage.
+There are eight (8) churches in town and the remaining acreage is occupied by town and county municipal offices and parking lots.

 Industrial